castai/docs/docs/guides/ingress.md

+---
+description: To have your CAST AI-hosted application available on the internet, you will need to deploy an Ingress.
+This page shows you how to do it.
+---

 # Exposing your app to the internet

 To have your CAST AI hosted application available on the internet you will need to deploy an Ingress.